 Driving the Forklift at Speed

-When the time has come that you can already drive your forklift and you are driving it at speed, you need to check in advance and perform everything as possible to avoid the possible hazards.
-The following are the hazards that you might possibly experience.
+When the time has come that you can already drive your forklift and drive it at speed, you need to check in advance and perform everything possible to avoid the possible hazards.
+The following are the hazards that you might experience.